 Part of the advisor's role is also to be informed about the academic progress of his/her advisees.
-The advisee's grade report is available to faculty and their departments.
-These reports serve as a basis for advisement and help identify students who may be having academic difficulty or students who are succeeding and deserve recognition.
+The advisee's course history along with the grades is available in Advisor Center on NYITConnect.
+This information serves as a basis for advisement and helps to identify students who may be having academic difficulty or students who are succeeding and deserve recognition.
 Faculty should be mindful that these records must be treated as confidential student information.
 The college catalogs and course schedules are basic guides for advising students about their programs:

 Familiarity with degree requirements, particularly college core requirements, is essential.
 Other advisement tools are available online.
 See the website for more information on academic advising.
 Faculty should consult with their departments and deans, in order to determine the most efficient way to gain information about their advisees.
 (See Nanjing Campus Amendments to Faculty Handbook).